 “I’ve never bought into the notion that addiction is an illness.
 It kept me functioning how I wanted to function, it suited me.
 I have a very strong bond with drugs.
 It’s a passion.”

 "When I ate opium, it was a very special, enjoyable moment that I cannot express in words,” he tells me.
 After he was released from jail, addicted to opium, he discovered his fiancée had disappeared and his parents were both dead.
-He was then deported back to Kabul, where he became homeless and joined a community of 700 heroin injectors squatting in the city’s bullet-ridden former Russian cultural centre.
+He was then deported back to Kabul, where he became homeless and joined a community of 700 heroin injectors squatting in the city’s bullet-ridden former Russian cultural center.

 An injecting abscess in his groin led him to a new drug clinic set up by Medecins de Monde, and Abdur became the first Afghan to be treated with methadone.
 After seven detoxes, he quit methadone, has been off it for two years and is now part of the Afghan Drug Users Movement.
 Expecting a harsh rebuke, I ask him if he uses any drugs nowadays.
 “Sometimes I take cocaine and crack,” he smiles, “but only with my friends at parties.”

-There are other presentations about child glue sniffers in Mombasa and teenage mephedrone injectors in Bucharest.
-There’s a workshop about anthrax-contaminated heroin and one about how Sweden’s much hyped drug treatment system isn’t as good as it thinks it is.
+There are other presentations about child glue-sniffers in Mombasa and teenage mephedrone-injectors in Bucharest.
+There’s a workshop about anthrax-contaminated heroin and one about how Sweden’s much-hyped drug treatment system isn’t as good as it thinks it is.

 Having a conference about how best to help people with severe health problems is a perfectly sensible and laudable thing to do.
 But what makes a drug users conference at the Radisson hotel in Vilnius so absurd is the absurdity of the drug laws that brought these people here in the first place.
 None of the people I met were monsters.
-They seemed like good people who had suffered deep unhappiness, put themselves through a chemical wringer and managed to come out fighting.
+They seemed like good people who had suffered deep unhappiness, put themselves through a chemical wringer, and managed to come out fighting.
 By and large, they seemed to have done far more damage to themselves than to anyone else.
 Yet, what became clear from chatting to them is that, wherever they came from, the state had made it harder for them to survive and escape their situation for one reason: because they took drugs.

-Not for the first time, I was left with the impression that the world's governments are less interested in waging a war on drugs, than they are a war on drug users.
+Not for the first time, I was left with the impression that the world's governments are less interested in waging a war on drugs than they are a war on drug users.